jmalauss/Credit_Risk_Analysis/README.md

 ## Recommendation on which model to use, (or there is no recommendation with a justification):

 After completing the analysis, it seems that EasyEnsembleClassifier is the best algorithm to use for our model.
+We are trying to ask: How good is each model at predicting credit risk?
+When we take a look at the confusion matrix, we can see that there were 101 correct predictions for high-risk loans, and 17,104 correct predictions of low-risk credit loans.
+According to the metrics, there were zero errors in prediction from this model.
+The reason may be that the model was trained and then evaluated.
+After the model evaluates, it pays more attention to the incorrect predictions to correct them for further training.
+We can assume the model performed enough time to eliminate the incorrect predictions.
+This may also mean that the model has enough or good quality data to use for training.